miickel/ultimate-machine-web/src/pages/about.md

 > "I've always pursued my interests without much regard for final value or value to the world," he said cheerfully.
 "I've spent lots of time on totally useless things."

 This website and my company are named Ultimate Machine, as a tribute to Claude Shannon.
-I want everything I do to embody his level of passion, curiosity, grit, and humor.
+I want everything I do to embody his level of passion, curiosity, creativity, grit, and humor.
 I hope to be able to contribute to the world in positive ways, but it's never been what drives me.

 ## What to Expect